Bournemouth University has opted into the TEF and received a Silver award.

-This course boasts 96% student satisfaction rate (survey by Unistats), thanks to its focus on small class sizes, actively practising expert lecturers, state-of-the-art learning facilities and equipment, high-quality placement and volunteering opportunities, and its accreditation by the Health & Care Professions Council (HCPC) and The Chartered Society of Physiotherapy (CSP).
+This course has excellent employment following completion with 100% of graduates employed or in further study within six months of graduating.
+Other key highlights include a focus on small class sizes, actively practising expert lecturers, state-of-the-art learning facilities and equipment, high-quality placement and volunteering opportunities, and its accreditation by the Health & Care Professions Council (HCPC) and The Chartered Society of Physiotherapy (CSP).

 You'll treat people of all ages, with a range of problems, and learn to maximise each patient’s potential through your knowledge of human movement and function.
 You’ll gain healthcare techniques to manage patients’ physical, psychological and social wellbeing, practical experience in industry, and you’ll present an innovation project at a student conference in your final year, all of which will help to boost your career prospects.